Regular viewers may recall this post in September 2018. Added are new photos and additional information on this project.

 I wrote about this Ansonia Extra Drop wall clock barn find in a previous article.
-It has been a test bed for techniques I have never tried before.
+It has been a test bed for case restoration techniques I have never attempted before.

 A barn find clock in pieces (next photo) is a challenge for anyone.
-It was missing some parts and I began to take an inventory of what I required to get this clock running after so many years.
-However, I discovered that I had enough pieces to make something of it and whatever was missing could be easily sourced.
+It was missing some parts and as I began to take an inventory of what I required to get this clock running after so many years I discovered that I had enough to make something of it and whatever was missing could be easily sourced.
 Those key parts?
 Not so simple, as I will explain later